sandeeplamb/God-Uses-Kubernetes/README.md

 Retain policy will retain the data even after PVC is released.

-**God might be using Retain policy and in case on non-humans Recycle policy**
+**God might be using Retain policy and in case of non-humans Recycle policy**

 **Persistent Volume Claims** is a way to consume the PV created above.
 It may ask the Storage Class to be used or accessModes to access the data.